Zequez/logseq-vault/pages/Offerings.md

 	- Worktalks
 	- Just teaming up and standing up for [[Evolution]]
 - Set you up with your own web-publishable [[Digital Knowledge Garden]] for your [[Archearchy]] research.
-- Assist as an [[Archan Hacker]] to craft the digital tools needed in a space.
+- Assist as an [[Archan Hacker]] to craft the digital tools to serve the spaces you are at.
 -